-Third party, fire and theft insurance provides the same cover for your motorcycle as third party insurance, but in addition it covers the cost of repairing or replacing your bike if it's stolen, or damaged by fire.
+Third party fire and theft – This level provides the same cover for your motorcycle as third party insurance, but in addition, it covers the cost of repairing or replacing your bike if it's stolen, or damaged by fire.

-Fully comprehensive insurance provides the same cover for your motorcycle as third party fire and theft insurance, but in addition it covers the cost of repairing or replacing your bike if you accidentally damage it.
+Fully comprehensive – This option provides the same cover for your motorcycle as third party fire and theft insurance, but it also covers the cost of repairing or replacing your bike if you accidentally damage it.
 There may also be a range of add-ons available, such as covering damage to your helmet or motorcycle clothing.